 This degree provides a broad exposure to agriculture.
 With this curriculum, students may expect to manage a ranch or a farm, or work in any career that requires a general education such as extension, banking or government service.

 This degree is a comprehensive educational program concerned with the broad field of agriculture.
 Emphasis in the curriculum is on production techniques, managerial skills and competencies necessary to function as agricultural scientists, educators, or agricultural managers in today's complex agricultural industry.
-Agricultural science teachers are certified to teach in grades nine through twelve in the public schools of Texas.
+Agricultural science teachers are certified to teach in grades six through twelve in the public schools of Texas.

 This degree is the study of all aspects of the livestock and poultry industries including commercial production and management; food processing, and animal feed/animal health including nutrition, biotechnology and veterinary medicine.
 Involvement of students in ongoing faculty research prepares graduates for careers in reproductive physiology, applied animal genetics and live animal evaluation, as well as other areas of the livestock industry.